The Assessment

 Behavioral signals operate as overlays, not overrides.
 Your direct answers always form the foundation of your profile.
 Behavioral data adjusts the confidence and interpretation of specific grid positions based on observable patterns.

-If you answer questions about the Emotional domain quickly and consistently but slow down significantly on Relational domain questions, the system increases its confidence in your Emotional scores (you seem clear on those) while noting that your Relational scores may carry more uncertainty (you seem less settled there).
+If you answer questions about the Emotional domain quickly and consistently but slow down significantly on Relational domain questions, the system increases its confidence in your Emotional values (you seem clear on those) while noting that your Relational values may carry more uncertainty (you seem less settled there).
 The signals refine the picture — they never replace it.

-The amount of behavioral adjustment is tier-dependent.
-Quick assessments at 0.30 confidence produce fewer behavioral signals because there are fewer questions to observe patterns across.
-Comprehensive assessments at 1.00 confidence generate the richest behavioral data because 91 questions provide ample space for patterns to emerge.
+The amount of behavioral adjustment is engine-dependent.
+ICOSA-D40 at 0.85 confidence produces moderate behavioral data.
+ICOSA-C135 generates the richest behavioral data because its larger item set provides ample space for patterns to emerge.

 Behavioral Signal Categories